Bongzlegendkiller/my_portfolio_website-/README.md

 # my_portfolio_website-

-This is a simple HTML template for a portfolio website, designed for use with Django and Bootstrap.
-It includes a biography section, user authentication buttons, and a profile picture.
+This is a simple HTML template for a portfolio website, designed for use with Django, Css and js script .
+It has a home page, about me, education, my skills and a contact section with user authentication buttons, and a profile picture.
 You can use this template as a starting point for creating your own portfolio website.

 ## Features